Sebastián Blanco

-Sebastián Marcelo Blanco (born 15 March 1988) is an Argentine professional footballer who currently plays for Major League Soccer side Portland Timbers.
+Sebastián Marcelo Blanco (born 15 March 1988) is an Argentine professional footballer for USL Championship club Miami FC.

 Club career

 Lanús

 Blanco made his breakthrough into the Lanús first team in 2006.
 In 2007, he was part of the squad that won the 2007 Apertura championship, the first top flight league title in the club's history.

 West Brom

-On 30 August 2014, Blanco signed a two-year contract with the option of a third year with Premier League side West Bromwich Albion F.C..
+On 30 August 2014, Blanco signed a two-year contract with the option of a third year with Premier League side West Bromwich Albion F.C.

 San Lorenzo

 Blanco signed with the Argentine team San Lorenzo de Almagro for the 2016–17 season and went on to play 853 minutes for the side.

 Portland Timbers

 On 2 February 2017 Blanco was transferred from San Lorenzo to the Portland Timbers of Major League Soccer.
 Blanco was signed as a Designated Player.
 On 11 September 2018, Blanco was named MLS Player of the Week for Week 28 of the 2018 season after scoring a brace in a 2–0 victory over the Colorado Rapids.
 On 10 October 2018, Blanco received a second Player of the Week award of the season after scoring two goals and an assist in Portland's 4–1 win over Real Salt Lake.
 Blanco signed a multi-year extension to his Designated Player contract on 29 October 2019.
 On 13 August 2020, Blanco was named MLS is Back Player of the Tournament for his contributions towards the Timbers' victory.
 On 16 May 2022, Blanco was awarded MLS Player of the Week for Week 11 of the 2022 season in recognition of his performance in a 7–2 win over Sporting Kansas City in which he notched two goals and two assists.